Bull Riders Only: History

-Inspired by years of successful unsanctioned stand-alone bull riding events, businessman and former bull rider, Shaw P. Sullivan and investment banker Erick Dickson created the first organization dedicated exclusively to bull riding in the United States, Bull Riders Only, Inc. (BRO).
+Inspired by years of successful unsanctioned stand-alone bull riding events, businessman and former bull rider, Shaw P. Sullivan and investment banker Eric Dickson created the first organization dedicated exclusively to bull riding in the United States, Bull Riders Only, Inc. (BRO).
 They founded the organization in 1991, with the first season happening that year.
 BRO did not charge its riders entrance fees, unlike the Professional Rodeo Cowboys Association (PRCA).

 The organization held its first event in June 1991; despite grossing only $40,000, the other four events that year were successful enough that they held 11 events in the second season, with total prizes of $20,000.
 The organization instituted what is now known as the sudden-death format in bull riding, where the contestants compete in rounds until a winner is established.
 BRO's first such event had 30 contestants; the top 18 proceeded to the next round, and then the top 10 competed for the cash prizes.

-BRO attracted many of the top PRCA bull riders from the 1990s such as Charlie Sampson, Tuff Hedeman, Cody Lambert, Ted Nuce, Jim Sharp, Scott Mendes, Ty Murray, and Adriano Moraes.
+BRO attracted many top PRCA bull riders of the 1990s such as Charlie Sampson, Cody Snyder, Ted Nuce, Cody Lambert, Tuff Hedeman, Jim Sharp, Ty Murray, Scott Mendes, Brent Thurman, Glen Keeley, Jerome Davis, and Adriano Morães.
 Every year, BRO would expand the number of events it had, with the season concluding with a World Finals event.
-Since its first season, BRO events were televised on the Prime Network, ESPN and Fox Sports Networks.
+All BRO events were televised on the Prime Network.
+However, by late 1996, the channel was renamed as Fox Sports Net.

 The inaugural BRO World Finals for the 1991 season took place in Long Beach, California.
 The 1992 BRO World Finals took place in Denver, Colorado.
 The 1993 World Finals took place once again in Long Beach, California.
 The 1994 and 1995 World Finals events took place again in Denver, Colorado.
-The 1996 World Finals took place in Las Vegas, Nevada.
+The 1996-1997 World Finals took place in Las Vegas, Nevada, and it was the first rodeo/bull riding event to be televised live and in prime time on a major network, with it being on Fox.
+It would go on to become the most watched rodeo/bull riding event telecast in history, with 4.2 million viewers.

 In 1992, after the Justin Boots World Bull Riding Championship in Scottsdale, Arizona, about a dozen of the best bull riders in the PRCA planned to create their own bull riding tour, in much the same way as the BRO organization had done a few years earlier.
-Many bull riders who competed in BRO were unhappy with the terms of their contracts, such as Sullvan's insistence on choosing which sponsorship logos riders could wear, how prize money would be disbursed, and which bulls each rider would get on; they felt they should have control of these matters, instead.
+Many bull riders who competed in BRO were unhappy with the terms of their contracts, such as Sullvan's insistence on choosing which sponsorship logos riders could wear, how prize money would be disbursed, and which bulls each rider would get on; they felt they should have had control of these matters, instead.
 Tuff Hedeman recalled, "We basically said, 'Screw you.'"
 The number of original investors grew to 21 and included PRCA and BRO bull riders.
 They formed the Professional Bull Riders (PBR) as its own separate tour as a way for them to decide how the bull riding competition was run.